informatics-isi-edu/deriva-workbench/README.md

 # deriva-workbench

 Schema workbench for DERIVA platform.
 This application can be used to browse and update DERIVA catalog annotations.
-Currently, this project is availabe as a **development preview** only.

 ## Requirements